 We will have refreshments after the Q&A so that people can speak directly to any of our candidates running for office.

+Thank you for running for elected office here in “Our Town” of Peterborough.
 Please don’t hesitate to each out to me if you have questions about the Candidate Forum next Monday.
 And… good luck!

 Respectfully,